AdguardTeam/AdguardAssistant/DEPLOYMENT.md

 - No secrets are stored in this repository.
-Authentication uses short-lived Octopass/OIDC tokens (`id-token: write`) minted per job: mirror pushes, PR creation, `protected-push`, Deployer upload, and npm trusted publishing.
+Authentication uses short-lived Octopass/OIDC tokens (`id-token: write`) minted per job: mirror pushes, PR creation, Deployer upload, and npm trusted publishing.
 - Local credential files (`.npmrc`, `.env*`) are excluded from the Docker build context (`.dockerignore`) so they cannot be baked into image layers.
-- `commit-dist` pushes with `--force-with-lease`, refusing to clobber a concurrent push to `master`.
 - `ci.yml` runs on `pull_request` on self-hosted runners; the repository is private and forks are not expected.